 Unfortunately, Renting out your house to generate an extra monthly cash flow and managing it from afar rarely lives up to the easy passive income dreams you imagined.

 In other words, earning rental income while living abroad is not a purely passive income endeavour.

-I’m a long-distance landlord and manage my US properties while living abroad in France!
+I’m a long-distance landlord managing my US properties while living abroad in France!